wangneng100/dev/Markdown-Resume/Resume.md

  </center>
 <br/>
  ## <img src="assets/info-circle-solid.svg" width="30px"> PROFESSIONAL SUMMARY
-Software Architect with 10+ years experience on Enterprise Products,  6 years+ iPaaS Cloud experiences.
-Working on the world's most powerful integration platform TIBCO Cloud Integration(iPaaS) as Architect, In-depth knowledge of Data Refining and Integration products.
-Good experience with Amazon Web Services(Amazon S3,  EC2, RDS, EFS, Route53, EKS, Elasticsearch etc.)
+Software Architect with 10+ years experience on Enterprise Products,  5 years+ iPaaS Cloud experiences.
+Working on the world's most powerful integration platform TIBCO Cloud Integration as Architect, In-depth knowledge of Data Refining and Integration products.
+Good experience with Microservices Technologies(Docker, Kubernetes) and Amazon Web Services(Amazon S3,  EC2, RDS, EFS, Route53, EKS, Elasticsearch etc.)

-Responsible for product and software architecture, design and lead the implementation,  Delivered many integration products and currently work on TIBCO Clarity and TIBCO AuditSafe for more than 5 years.
+Responsible for product and software architecture, design and lead the implementation,  Delivered lots of integration products and currently work on TIBCO Clarity and TIBCO AuditSafe for more than 5 years.

 Specialties:
  - System Architect, Design and Development.